 A Policy That Shuts the Door to the Future—or a Sign of Change?
 Harvard’s International Student Crisis and Its Impact on the Youth

+“My efforts might go to waste.”
 Such voices are being heard from bright young minds around the world.
 Harvard University—one of the most prestigious institutions globally—is now at the center of controversy due to a decision by the former Trump administration to revoke its certification to accept international students.
 This move, which shakes the very foundation of international education, raises serious questions about human rights, educational policy, and the future of global talent.

 ■ “All That Hard Work May Be for Nothing”—Voices of Fear and Frustration

 Harvard University currently hosts around 260 Japanese students and researchers.
-One of them, a 20-year-old student from the University of Tokyo’s Faculty of Engineering, who had planned to study quantum computing at Harvard for a year, shared his anxiety:
+One of them, a 20-year-old student from the University of Tokyo’s Faculty of Engineering, who had planned to study quantum computing at Harvard for a year, shared his anxiety: “If the study abroad program is canceled, everything I’ve worked for will be meaningless.”

 The announcement immediately triggered panic among students, with group chats filled with worry.
 If they lose their student status, they will have to leave the U.S. Some fear they may not even be allowed to re-enter the country if they return home.
 Others are concerned about being deported for minor offenses like traffic violations or having their personal data secretly accessed from their phones.
 These are fears one would never expect to have while studying in a nation once regarded as the beacon of freedom.